 Cribl continues to expand our functionality for Kubernetes.
 Next up is the availability of a Helm chart to install and configure a Cribl LogStream master instance on a Kubernetes cluster, and I’m happy to announce that that is available now in our helm-charts repository.

 When I took a contract to deliver case studies for Cribl earlier this summer, I wasn’t looking for longer-term employment.
 I knew the LogStream product was well-liked, and I always enjoy the process of interviewing customers, pulling on the threads of the discussion to uncover a compelling story about their experiences – so a […]

 No company starts out with the idea that their systems should be complex to the point of data chaos.
 It happens organically, through a series of legitimate decisions.
 Take, for example, a fictional company, “Acme Corp.”
 Acme is a company that makes everything and has an operations team that desperately needed a log management system, […]

 A number of customers have asked us lately whether they can use Cribl LogStream to send data to Azure Sentinel – and the answer is a resounding “Yes, of course!”.
 Let’s take a look.
 Sentinel is Azure’s cloud-native SIEM & SOAR platform that provides users a single solution for alert detection, threat visibility, proactive hunting, […]

 TL;DR Log systems are optimized for fast retrieval by indexing all of the data, but that performance comes at the expense of increased storage volume and CPU consumption.
-I discuss why this is and suggest some approaches for building cost effective log data management.
-Overview Log systems like Splunk or ElasticSearch, by the standards of […]
+I discuss why log systems require so much infrastructure and suggest some approaches for building cost effective log data management.
+Overview Log systems like Splunk or ElasticSearch, […]